On volumes and filling collections of multicurves: Volume Bounds

 When $M_j \simeq \Sigma_{0,3} \times I$, the boundary is a pair of isotopic $Y_t$'s, so we can simply remove one of them from the collection $\mathcal Y$.
 Let $\mathcal Y^\vee = \{ Y_t \}_{t = 1}^{r'}$ be obtained from $\mathcal Y$ by selecting a unique representative from each isotopy class in $\mathcal Y$ rel $\partial (M \setminus \mathcal L)$.
 Similarly, we get $\mathcal M^\vee = \{M_j\}_{j = 1}^{s'}$ and $\mathcal F^\vee = \{F_j\}_{j = 1}^{s'}$ by cutting $M$ along $\mathcal Y^\vee$ and dropping all $F_j$ with $\kappa(F_j) = 0$, respectively.
 Note, we keep the indexing such that $F_j \subset M_j$ and $M_j \simeq F_j \times I$.
 We now have that $F_{j_1}$ and $F_{j_2}$ are isotopic in $M \setminus \mathcal L$ rel boundary if and only if $j_1 = j_2$.

 {\it Step 3: Make the decomposition geometric}.
-Each $Y_t \in \mathcal Y^\vee$ has a minimal area representative $Y_t^\circ$, which by \cite{CHMR17} is a totally geodesic embedded trice punctures sphere.
+Each $Y_t \in \mathcal Y^\vee$ has a minimal area representative $Y_t^\circ$, which by \cite{CHMR17} is a totally geodesic embedded thrice punctured sphere.
 By \cite{FHS1983}, since the $Y_t$'s are disjoint, their minimal representatives are disjoint or coincide, the latter happening precisely when they are homotopic.
-Further, since the $Y_t$'s are properly embedded essential surfaces in $M \setminus \mathcal L$, homotopic can be replaced by isotopic using Waldhausen's results \cite{Wa1968}.
+Further, since the $Y_t$'s are properly embedded essential surfaces in $M \setminus \mathcal L$, being homotopic is equivalent to being isotopic by using Waldhausen's results \cite{Wa1968}.
 By construction, none of the representatives coincide and we get the collection $\mathcal Y^\circ = \{Y_t^\circ\}_{t = 1}^{r'}$ of disjoint totally geodesic thrice punctured spheres.
 Let $\mathcal M^\circ$ be the connected component decomposition of $M \setminus \mathcal L$ cut along $\mathcal Y^\circ$.

 {\bf Claim 2:} Each element of $\mathcal M^\circ$ is isotopic to some $M_j \in \mathcal M^\vee$.
 Further, with $M_j^\circ \in \mathcal M^\circ$ isotopic to $M_j$, we have that $M_j^\circ$ is the convex core of some manifold in